HW 2: Shell

 To get started, log in to your development environment and get the starter code.

-cd ~/code/personal/ git pull staff master cd hw-shell
+cd ~/code/personal/ git pull staff main cd hw-shell

 We have added starter code for your shell which includes a string tokenizer that splits strings into words.
 To run the shell,